VictorBoschPueyo/Ball-bot/README.md

 ![foto_binarizado](https://github.com/VictorBoschPueyo/Robotics-project/blob/main/master/bdd/bin_walls_e.jpg)

+3. The third step is to interpretate the board and create the correct representation of it in a Board object.
+In this class we will specify every necessary parameter to solve the maze and to control where is the ball in every movement we do.
+Inside of it we can find that the representation of the board is made with a matrix of Nodes.

-3. The third step is calculate the path that will follow the ball.
+4. The forth step is calculate the path that will follow the ball.
 This step is being done with an algorithm that can build an incremental solution, by adding sub-elements to the path, since the full path is built.

    ![maze_gif](https://github.com/VictorBoschPueyo/Robotics-project/blob/main/master/bdd/maze.gif)